darisusu/tp/docs/Fitbook_User_Guide.md

 # FitBook User Guide

 Hi Trainers! 👋
-**FitBook** is a **desktop app for managing trainees**, optimized for use via a Command Line Interface (CLI) while retaining a modern Graphical User Interface (GUI).
+**FitBook** is a **desktop app for managing clients**, optimized for use via a Command Line Interface (CLI) while retaining a modern Graphical User Interface (GUI).
 Whether you're tech-savvy or new to command-line tools, FitBook’s intuitive commands make it easy to track clients, payments, and progress — all at your fingertips.

 **FitBook helps you:**
-- **Manage client information** – Store and update trainee contact details, body statistics, and personal data.
+- **Manage client information** – Store and update client contact details, body statistics, and personal data.
 - **Track payments** – Monitor payment status and upcoming deadlines.
 - **Schedule sessions** – Organize one-off, weekly, biweekly, or monthly training sessions with automatic conflict detection.
 - **Track progress** – Record and update height, weight, body fat percentage, age, and gender data over time.
-- **Set goals** – Assign and monitor fitness goals with deadlines for each trainee.
+- **Set goals** – Assign and monitor fitness goals with deadlines for each client.
 - **Organize efficiently** – Use tags to categorize clients and sort lists by payment status or deadlines.

 ![FitBook Interface](images/Ui.png)